 It comes with a BPA-free bottle or a glass bottle.

 SodaStream has a refill service.
-Send the canisters back to Sodastream by post or exchange your empty canister at shops like Argos.
+Send the canisters back to Sodastream by post or exchange your empty canister at shops like Argos in the UK.

 I make healthy fruit juices or sparkling water at home in seconds, with manual control over how fizzy my drink is.